-- Is backprop always right? - Assuming it actually finds the global minimum of the divergence function? - In classification problems, the classification error is a non-differentiable function of weights - The divergence function minimized is only a proxy for classification error - Minimizing divergence may not minimize classification error perceptron succeeds
+- Is backprop always right? - Assuming it actually finds the global minimum of the loss (average divergence)? - In classification problems, the classification error is a non-differentiable function of weights - The divergence function minimized is only a proxy for classification error - Minimizing divergence may not minimize classification error perceptron succeeds